What We Wish We Learnt in School

 · Build your own filter: cut the bottom off of a plastic bottle but keep the cap on, fill it with activated carbon, pebbles, then top off with sand.
 Poke holes in the cap to let water flow into whatever receptacle you’re using

 · Iodine tablets: iodine is a crazy element that protects you from not just impure water, but radiation poisoning too!
 People near Chernobyl took iodine tablets to avoid having their DNA scrambled.
-Put these in your water for pure, yellow hydration (the water turns color but it’s safe!)

 You can also use UV lights to purify water, but it’s a little more of a hassle because you have to have the right equipment and a source of electricity, which may not always be practical.